 Get your compressed video instantly.
 It's ready to upload anywhere — 10 MB guaranteed.

-Compressing video to exactly 10 MB is a common need for Discord's exact free tier limit — the most common compression target for gamers and community servers.
+10 MB is Discord's free upload limit, which makes it the single most common compression target for gamers, clip sharers and community servers.
+The per-tier breakdown — free, Nitro Basic and Nitro — lives on our Discord video compressor page.
 Whether you're trying to fit a video into a platform's upload limit or simply want to reduce storage usage, hitting a precise file size target requires smart encoding — not just lowering quality across the board.

 The amount of video you can fit into 10 MB depends heavily on resolution, framerate, and content complexity.
 Fast-moving content (gaming, sports, action) requires more data per second than static content (presentations, screencasts, talking heads).
 At 720p with moderate motion, expect roughly 20s of video.
 At 1080p, that drops to about 10s.